gravitational/careers/challenges/sre/challenge.md

 ### Deployment

-* Create a helm chart for the service
+* Create a configurable Helm chart for the service
-* Include production-level packaging for this service, including but not limited to: Deployment, Role, RoleBinding, ServiceAccount, Service
+* Include production-level packaging for this service, including but not limited to: Deployment, Role, RoleBinding, ServiceAccount, and Service
 * Upgrading the helm chart should not result in unavailability of the HTTP API portion of the service.